gem/oq-engine/doc/manual/sep/sep_models.rst

 Liquefaction models
 -------------------

-Two liquefaction models were are implemented in the OQ-MBTK.
+Two liquefaction models are implemented in the OpenQuake engine.
 The first is the method developed for the HAZUS software by the US Federal Emergency Management Agency.
 This model involves categorization of sites into liquefaction susceptibility classes based on geotechnical characteristics, and a quanitative probability model for each